chillu/silverstripe-drupal-blog-importer/README.md

 The script assumes your column type for blog nodes is called 'column'.
 If its called something different (e.g. 'blog'), replace the value in the SQL script.
+Don't forget to add any table name prefixes should you have configured them.

 By default, the CSV data is exported to the `/tmp` folder.
 Change the script paths if you don't have access to this location.